Medium/shepherd/README.md

 graph.add('str-toUpper', function (str) { return str.toUpperCase() }, ['str'])

 graph.add('name-fromObject', {_literal: 'Jeremy'})

+graph.add('name-fromObjectUpper', graph.subgraph)
+  .builds('name-fromObject')
     // inferring the name wouldn't work here as 'name-fromObject' would be converted to 'name'
-  // and 'str-toUpper' is expecting 'str' .modifiers({'str-toUpper': 'str'})
+    // and 'str-toUpper' is expecting 'str'
+    .modifiers({'str-toUpper': 'str'})
 ```

 You may also create modifiers from functions which take the node to be modified as the first argument: